parishwolfe/5287-A2/README.md

 ## Distribution of work

-Parish wrote the playbook and configurations files to install CouchDB.
+Parish wrote the playbook and configuration files to install CouchDB.
 Alex then edited code to run on her Mac computer (as opposed to Parish's Windows computer), and wrote a playbook to destory cloud instances.
 Alex created the demos and wrote documentation.